sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 A just-in-time (JIT) compiler attemps to find the best of both worlds.
-Instead of compiling source code ahead of time, a JIT compiler aims to compile code at runtime.
+Instead of compiling source code ahead of time, a JIT compiler aims to compile code at run time.
 There are three advantages to highlight with this approach:

-1. Only the functions that the program executes at runtime are compiled to machine code.
+1. Only the functions that the program executes at run time are compiled to machine code.
 In addition, every compilation is much smaller in scope, so this overhead is spread throughout the execution.
 2. Run-time profiling information can be utilized for more advanced optimizations that ahead-of-time (AOT) compilers cannot take advantage of.
-3. By compiling at runtime, users only need to install one version of a program, as the JIT can dynamically resolve the architecture it needs to compile source code to.
+3. By compiling at run time, users only need to install one version of a program, as the JIT can dynamically resolve the architecture it needs to compile source code to.
 For example, Java code is compiled to platform-independent Java bytecode, which can then be executed by a platform-aware Java Virtual Machine